Z3NTL3/gtranslate-app/README.md

   <h3 align="center">GTranslate App</h3>

   <p align="center">
-GTranslate is a comfortable app for translations at the speed of thought, available on all major desktop platforms
+Open-source, modern and convenient cross-platform application for translations at the speed of thought.
     <br/>
     <br />